Pulsar Digex X940S IR illuminator

-The illuminator housing is made of metal and durable plastic, so it can be used in a temperature range of -25 to +50 °C. The illuminator is fitted with a simple clip-on mounting on a 30 mm tube to allow for tilt adjustment.
+The casing of the illuminator is made of metal and durable plastic, allowing operation in a temperature range from -25 to +50 deg.
+Celsius.
+The illuminator features a simple clamp mount on a 30 mm tube, enabling tilt adjustment.
+The design is shock-resistant up to 6000 J.

-The illuminator uses a standalone power system, based on APS 2 batteries with a capacity of 2000 mAh (included).
-The battery enables up to 7 hours of continuous operation.
-The model also has the option of a 3200 mAh APS3 battery.
+The illuminator features an independent power system based on an APS2 battery with a capacity of 2000 mAh (included in the set).
+The battery allows for up to 7 hours of continuous operation.
+This model also supports the use of an APS3 battery with a capacity of 3200 mAh.

 Wavelength: 940 nm